Small Business Information About

 1. Consumer and Business Spending

-One difference between the taxes ...
-GST/HST taxes consumer spending because it is a multi stage tax which prevents double taxation and tax cascading ... while PST/RST taxes consumer and business spending because it is a single stage tax which creates double taxation and tax cascading.
+One difference between the taxes is that GST/HST taxes consumer spending because it is a multi-stage tax that prevents double taxation and tax cascading, while PST/RST taxes consumer and business spending because it is a single-stage tax that creates double taxation and tax cascading.

-Double taxation occurs when a business purchases goods and services that have PST/RST ... and then they charge and collect PST/RST when they sell the good or service .. effectively taxing the product twice ... and taxing a tax.
+Double taxation occurs when a business purchases goods and services that have PST/RST, then charges and collects PST/RST when they sell the good or service .. effectively taxing the product twice ... and taxing a tax.

-Tax cascading is where the business owner will raise the price of a product or service to cover the cost of the PST/RST ... so the VAT becomes embedded in the sales price.
+Tax cascading occurs when the business owner raises the price of a product or service to cover the cost of the PST/RST, so the VAT becomes embedded in the sales price.

 2. Neutrality

-Another difference between the taxes ...
-GST/HST taxes all types of properties and services the same way and do not influence or favor one industry over another ...
-PST/RST taxes properties and services differently which discriminates between industries and sectors.
+Another difference between the taxes is that GST/HST taxes all types of properties and services in the same way and does not influence or favour one industry over another.
+PST/RST, on the other hand, taxes properties and services differently, which discriminates between industries and sectors.

-An example of this in B.C. are professional services.
-Legal services have to charge PST, accounting services do not charge PST.
-HST levels the playing field ... all professional services will charge HST.
+Professional services are an example of this in B.C.
+Legal services have to charge PST, but accounting services do not.
+HST levels the playing field; all professional services will charge HST.
 As BC reimplemented PST, the taxation for professional services reverted back to pre-HST days.

-International competitiveness and the two tax types ...
-GST/HST removes tax from capital purchases and export sales leading to higher productivity and greater competitiveness ...
-PST/RST increase the domestic selling price due to tax cascading reducing export competitiveness.
+GST/HST removes tax from capital purchases and export sales, leading to higher productivity and greater competitiveness ...
+PST/RST increases the domestic selling price due to tax cascading, reducing export competitiveness.

-I understand this to mean that GST/HST increases productivity and sales which creates jobs which increases or maintains our standard of living while PST/RST puts us at a disadvantage in international markets ... and on domestic markets if one province has GST/HST and another PST/RST.
+I understand this to mean that GST/HST increases productivity and sales, creating jobs that increase or maintain our standard of living, while PST/RST puts us at a disadvantage in international and domestic markets if one province has GST/HST and another PST/RST.

-This means that when Ontario opted for HST, B.C. was left with no option but to embrace HST if they did not want businesses (and jobs) to move to Ontario where double taxation and tax cascading were going to disappear under HST.
-However the residents of BC did not see it that way when the referendum vote was lost.
+This means that when Ontario opted for HST, B.C. was left with no option but to embrace HST if they did not want businesses (and jobs) to move to Ontario, where double taxation and tax cascading would disappear under HST.
+However, the residents of B.C. did not see it that way when the referendum vote was lost.

-When BC reimplemented PST, BC became disadvantaged in attracting and keeping capital investments in BC unless some changes are made.
+When B.C. reimplemented PST, it became disadvantaged in attracting and keeping capital investments in B.C. unless some changes were made.
 An article in the Vancouver Sun on September 2012 titled "Panel calls for PST relief for businesses in B.C." outlined the findings from the Expert Panel on B.C.'s Business Tax Competitiveness.
 They are presented here.

-• The higher costs that businesses will bear in reimplementing PST in BC will get passed onto consumers.
-It is likely that businesses that have a choice on where to invest will likely look elsewhere.
+• The higher costs businesses will bear in reimplementing PST in B.C. will be passed onto consumers.
+Businesses that have a choice on where to invest will likely look elsewhere.

 • To reduce the likelihood of that occurring, the Panel recommended an investment tax credit claimable over two years to level the playing field with other provinces.
-They are recommending a half percent rise to corporate tax rates with the idea it is better to tax profits than investments.
+They are also recommending a half-percent rise to corporate tax rates, with the idea that it is better to tax profits than investments.

-• The Panel also recommended widening the PST tax base by charging PST on phone and cable services, school supplies, and snack food; increasing tobacco taxes.
+• The Panel also recommended widening the PST tax base by charging PST on phone and cable services, school supplies, snack foods, and increasing tobacco taxes.

-• The idea of a Business Transfer Tax was introduced but was expected to not be embraced given it was an election year.
+• The idea of a Business Transfer Tax was introduced but was expected not to be embraced, given that it was an election year.

-The Fraser Institute published a 2019 report Assessing British Columbia's Tax Competitiveness.
-It discusses the significant tax competitiveness issues facing BC, particularly with respect to the tax treatment of businesses in the province.
-The provincial government implemented of a wide range of tax increases such as the corporate income tax rate, the top personal income tax rate, the property transfer tax, and carbon tax rate, which is currently the highest in North America.
-It also introduced a new payroll tax to fund heath services.
+The Fraser Institute published a 2019 report, Assessing British Columbia's Tax Competitiveness.
+It discusses the significant tax competitiveness issues facing B.C., particularly concerning the tax treatment of businesses in the province.
+The provincial government implemented a wide range of tax increases, such as the corporate income tax rate, the top personal income tax rate, the property transfer tax, and the carbon tax rate, which is currently the highest in North America.
+It also introduced a new payroll tax to fund health services.
 These tax measures add to the costs of investing in the province.

 The points made are from my notes on Mr. Robertson's paper Sales Tax Harmonization: The Facts & Nothing But The Facts.
 His paper was presented in September 2005 at the CICA Commodity Tax Symposium .
 This paper is no longer available online.